getporter/porter/docs/content/build-image.md

 ## Mixins Help The Build

-In the simple example above, the resulting Dockerfile was built entirely by the default `porter build` functionality.
-The `porter build` output reported that the `exec` mixin did not have any build time dependencies:
+In the simple example above, the build output reported that the exec mixin did not have any build time dependencies:

 ```
 # exec mixin has no buildtime dependencies
 ```

 In many cases, however, mixins will have build time requirements.
 Next let's see what happens when we use the Helm mixin.
-Here is another example `porter.yaml`:
+Here is another example porter.yaml:

 ```yaml
 mixins: